Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Abstract

 \section{Abstract}

-\textit{In recent years, the quantum Mpemba effect (QME) — which occurs when an out of equilibrium system reaches equilibrium faster than another which is closer to equilibrium — has attracted significant attention from the scientific community as an intriguing and counterintuitive phenomenon.
+\textit{In recent years, the quantum Mpemba effect (QME) — which occurs when an out-of-equilibrium system reaches equilibrium faster than another that is closer to equilibrium — has attracted significant attention from the scientific community as an intriguing and counterintuitive phenomenon.
 It generalizes its classical counterpart, extending the concept beyond temperature equilibration.
-This paper aproaches the QME for markovian open quantum systems in different perspectives.
-Firstly, we propose a physical mechanism based on decoherence free subspaces.
-Secondly, we show that an exponential growth in the decay rate towards equilibrium which scales with system size can be obtained, leading to an extreme version of the phenomenon on markovian open quantum systems.
-Thirdly, we study the strong Mpemba effect through the unravelings of Davies Maps, revealing subtleties in the figures of merit which are chosen for obtaining the QME.
-Lastly, we propose a microscopic model for better understanding of bath dynamics in this context.}
+This paper approaches the QME for Markovian open quantum systems from different perspectives.
+Firstly, we propose a physical mechanism based on decoherence-free subspaces.
+Secondly, we show that a macroscopic enhancement of the decay rate that scales linearly with system size can be obtained, leading to an extreme version of the phenomenon on Markovian open quantum systems.
+Thirdly, we study the strong Mpemba effect through the unravelings of Davies maps, revealing subtleties in the figures of merit which are chosen for obtaining the QME.
+Lastly, we propose a microscopic model for a better understanding of bath dynamics in this context.}